 Notice for Termination Without Cause

 A landlord cannot evict a tenant simply because the landlord does not like that person.
 If the landlord does not have a legal reason for eviction, then the landlord must wait until the term of the tenancy has expired before expecting the tenant to move.
 Depending on the type of tenancy, the landlord may still need to provide the tenant with notice.

 To end a month-to-month tenancy in Virginia, the landlord must give the tenant a 30-day notice informing the tenant that the tenancy will end at the end of the 30-day time frame.
 If the tenant has not moved out of the rental unit by the end of the 30 days, then the landlord can file an eviction lawsuit against the tenant.
 (Va.
 Code Ann. § 55.1-1253A (2020).)

 If the tenant has a fixed-term lease or rental agreement, such as for one year, the landlord must wait until the end of the term before expecting the tenant to move.
 The landlord does not need to give the tenant notice to move unless the lease specifically requires it.

-Landlords must carefully follow all the rules and procedures required by Virginia law when evicting a tenant; otherwise, the eviction may not be valid.
-Although these rules and procedures may seem burdensome to the landlord, they are there for a reason.
+Landlords must carefully follow all the rules and procedures required by Virginia law when evicting a tenant; otherwise, the eviction might not be valid.
+Although these rules and procedures might seem burdensome to the landlord, they are there for a reason.
 Evictions often occur very quickly, and the end result is serious: the tenant has lost a place to live.
 The rules help ensure the eviction is justified and that the tenant has enough time to find a new home.